creative-hustle/fuse-app-ui-demo/README.md

 ## 🛠️ Design Credits

 The beautiful design of app was created by PixelTrue, a leading design agency known for their stunning and innovative work.
-Check out their <a herf="https://www.pixeltrue.com">website</a> for more information.
+Check out https://www.pixeltrue.com for more information.
 <!-- ## [PixelTrue](https://www.pixeltrue.com/) -->